-To tweak the Density of the Active Body, select the original geometry and open the Attribute Editor.
-Under the Shape node, open the Extra Phoenix FD Attributes rollout.
+To tweak the Density of the Active Body, right mouse button click on the original object and bring up the Phoenix Properties.

-You can either manually type an exact value in the Object Density parameter, or choose one of the provided Density Presets.
+You can either manually type an exact value in the Specify Density parameter, or choose one of the provided Density Presets.